CrossBreezeNL/CrossGenerate/Documentation/docs/Config/index.md

   </Model>
   <!--
     The following section is the template,
-    this can either be XMLTemplate or TextTemplate.
+    this can either be XmlTemplate or TextTemplate.
   -->
   <...Template>
     ...